sumanredd/text-summarizer-nlp-t5/README.md

-# text-summarizer-nlp-t5
+# Text Summarizer using T5 Transformer

+## 🔍 Overview
-This project performs text summarization using the T5 (Text-to-Text Transfer Transformer) model from Hugging Face.
-It takes lengthy input text and generates concise summaries using pretrained NLP models.
-The notebook demonstrates loading the model, preprocessing the input, generating the summary, and comparing results.
+This project demonstrates how to perform text summarization using the T5 Transformer model.
+It uses Hugging Face Transformers to create short summaries of long input text using deep learning.

+## 🧠 Model Used
+- T5-small from Hugging Face

+## ⚙️ How to Run
+1. Clone the repo
+2. Install requirements: `pip install -r requirements.txt`
+3. Run the notebook or Python file

+## 📁 Files
+- Jupyter notebook for text summarization
+- Sample inputs and generated outputs

+## 🛠 Technologies
+- Python
+- NLP
+- Hugging Face Transformers
+- Jupyter Notebook

+## ✍️ Author
+Your Name

+## 📜 License
+MIT License